denten-books/plain-text/5-surface.md

 writing, and therefore sanctioned their erasure [@mccorduck_universal_1985, 51; also quoted @heim_electric_1987, 192].

-Conversely, when scholars like Johanna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly locating properties of digital inscription, but this time at the site of its archival immanence.
+Conversely, when scholars like Johanna Drucker, Katherine Hayles, or Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly locating properties of digital inscription, at the site of its archival immanence.
 The two schools of thought disagree because they speak neither of the same phenomenon nor at the same site.
 The former group highlights ephemeral, transcendent qualities of the projected word.
-The latter foregrounds the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms:_2008], the "drives, tapes, and disks," the "fundamental physical support," and the "material substrates of computing" [@drucker_performative_2013].
+The latter foregrounds the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms:_2008], "drives, tapes, and disks," "fundamental physical support," and "material substrates of computing" [@drucker_performative_2013].
 Screen and hard drive partition the sign between surface and depth, projection and archive.
 At the site of projection one speaks of texts that are---I have kept a list of adjectives when reviewing the literature---*ephemeral*, *shimmering*, *electric*, *flimsy*, *contingent*, *malleable*, *impermanent*, *flowing*, *transcendent*, *ghostly*, and *radiant*.
-At the archival site language changes to inscription that is *enduring*, *solid*, *persistent*, *permanent*, *indelible*, *hard*, *immanent*, *lasting*, *palpable*, and *concrete*.
+At the archival site, scholars describe inscription as *enduring*, *solid*, *persistent*, *permanent*, *indelible*, *hard*, *immanent*, *lasting*, *palpable*, and *concrete*.

 The seeming immateriality of digital media has real-world effects: the costs of replication plummet, for example.
-Computational text can be copied effortlessly, with minimal cost, and near-perfect fidelity.
+Computational text can be copied effortlessly, with minimal cost and near-perfect fidelity.
 Hyper-reproducibility of the sort was unthinkable for most of the twentieth century.
 Lowered costs of copying further reduce barriers to access and conveyance.
 Symbols that adhere lightly to their medium are easy to store and transport.
-Public knowledge works like search engines and massive open online encyclopedias claim to organize "all of the world's knowledge."
-Such projects unfold by the logics of immateriality, total archives, and universal accessibility.[^ln1-google] When representation appears to weigh nothing, one imagines a weightless totality of all representation, available immediately and everywhere.
+Public knowledge works like search engines and massive open online encyclopedias subsequently claim to organize "all of the world's knowledge."
+Such projects unfold by the logics of immateriality: total archives, big data, and universal accessibility.[^ln1-google] When the sign appears to weigh nothing, one imagines its weightless aggregate, available immediately and everywhere.
 The perceived weightlessness of text has other side-effects as well.
 A text that adheres lightly to its medium is difficult to contain.
-It becomes onerous to govern digital representation, to enforce censorship or intellectual-property rights.
+Bureaucracies struggle to restrict it: in speech, sharing, or dissemination.

 Despite appearances, text cannot be unmoored from its material foundations.
 Rather, it splits in two: with one half arising visibly, a weightless and apparent screen simulation, and the other half, opaque, etched into hefty and hidden material contingencies.
-The material substrates of computational text likewise carry real-world affordances and consequences.
+The material substrates of computational text likewise carry real-world consequences.
 First and foremost they are hidden from view.
 Drives and tapes reside inside of boxes encased in plastic and aluminum.
 If only because they carry electrical current and are thus flammable, they are regulated.
 They contain heavy and rare metals, often hazardous to touch or ingestion.
+They become toxic when discarded.
 Flash memory cards, USB sticks, solid state storage devices, and magnetic disk drives contain circuitry to prevent unauthorized access and resist tempering.
 Within them, text intertwines with machine internals, sealed hermetically and hermeneutically, in a way that resists human interpretation.
-It is inscription not compatible with humans; a literature for machines.
+It is inscription not compatible with humans, machine literature, a hazard.

 Form and content lie flat in print.
 Print interfaces are paper thin.
 Ink adheres to paper in a way that pixels do not to screens.
 Textual fissure